pypmc/pypmc/README.md

 If you use ``pypmc`` in academic work, we kindly ask you to cite the respective release as indicated by the zenodo DOI above.
 Thanks!

+Day to day maintenance is assisted by Danny van Dyk.